godspeedsystems/gs-documentation/docs/microservices-framework/workflows/response-serialization.md

+---
+title: Response Serialization
+---
-# Response Serialization & Sanitization (Framework-level)
+# Response Serialization (Framework-level)

 Godspeed automatically sanitizes the event handler's response (GSStatus) to ensure it can be safely serialized and returned in HTTP or cloud event responses.
 This prevents errors such as: